milvus-io/milvus-docs/site/en/userGuide/bulk_insert.md

 <div class="alert note">

 - Do not add any field that does not exist in the target collection, and do not miss any field that the schema of the target collection defines.
 - Use the correct types of values in each field.
-For example, use integers in integer fields, floats in float values, strings in varchar fields, and float arrays in vector fields.
+For example, use integers in integer fields, floats in float fields, strings in varchar fields, and float arrays in vector fields.
 - For an auto-generated primary key, do not include it in the JSON file.
 - For binary vectors, use uint8 arrays.
-Each uint8 value represents 8 dimensions, and the value must be between [0, 255].
-For example, [1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 1, 1] is a 16-dimensional binary vector and should be written as [128, 7] in a JSON file.
+Each uint8 value represents 8 dimensions, and the value must be between 0 and 255.
+For example, `[1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 1, 1]` is a 16-dimensional binary vector and should be written as `[128, 7]` in the JSON file.

 </div>